-Paper 2 - This is a source analysis paper, which is worth 33% and lasts for 2 hours.
+Paper 2: This is a source analysis paper, which is worth 33% and lasts for 2 hours.
 You will answer six source questions on one of the nominated topics above.
 Each year students are made aware of which topic has been selected by the examiner.
-For 2021, the source paper will be on KQ1: Were the Peace Treaties of 1919-23 fair?
+For examinations in June 2022, the source paper will be on KQ6: How secure was the USSR's control over Eastern Europe, 1948-c.1989?
+For examinations in June 2023, the source paper will be on KQ3: Why had international peace collapsed by 1939?